by Freddy Tran Nager, Founder of Atomic Tango + Logo Design Undercharger; photo by Johntex via Wikimedia Commons…

 I had no idea I was leaving so much money on the table.

-My agency helps clients develop new brand identities, including logos and look-and-feel guidelines.
+I help clients develop new brand identities, including logos and look-and-feel guidelines.
 For this I charge a few thousand dollars, depending on a few variables, but never more than $10K.
 At least, not until I came across this article about the University of Colorado’s new logo…

 University of Colorado officials have unveiled a new logo and branding of the traditional CU logo after a two-year, $780,000 effort.
 The four-campus system will now use a lighter gold interlocking CU logo, with a consistent typeface instead of the “hundreds” of other logos now in use, according to campus officials.
 “Everyone has their own look, feel, messages,” university system spokesman Ken McConnellogue said of the various logos used by departments on campus.
 “It’s inefficient and ineffective.”
 The project was not paid for with tuition, state or donor funds, according to McConnellogue.
 Instead, money for hiring an international marketing and design firm came from the president’s initiative fund.

-I knew Pepsi had spent $1 million on its new logo – but PepsiCo had $108 billion in worldwide retail sales in 2009, so putting a new face on their legendary flagship brand cost them less than 5 minutes worth of sales.
+I knew Pepsi had spent $1 million on its new logo – but PepsiCo enjoyed $108 billion in worldwide retail sales in 2009, so putting a new face on their legendary flagship brand cost them less than 5 minutes worth of sales.

 Board of Regents Chair Steve Bosley said unprecedented higher education funding challenges are forcing CU and other public universities around the country to explore every option when it comes to providing access to all students and keeping important academic and research programs in place.
 “CU is a public university.
 We have to honor our commitment to Colorado citizens by providing access to students of all backgrounds, and by offering them a good education without compromising the quality of our programs and services,” Bosley said.
 “We have world-class academic and research programs in place that are contributing to Colorado’s economic, social and cultural well-being, and we can’t risk losing them.”